bitdust-io/docs/software_releases.md

 We are almost done!

-Change back to `devops/` folder inside development repository and run `release_start` script:
+Change back to `bitdust.devops` repository Second script:

-    cd ../bitdust.devel/devops/
+    cd ../bitdust.devops/
-    ./release_start
+    ./cicd/release_start

 That script will push all prepared changes to your forked repositories.

-All you need to do now is to create new [Pull Request](https://github.com/bitdust-io/public/pulls) to the "stable" repository ...
+All you need now to do start the release is to create new [Pull Request](https://github.com/bitdust-io/public/pulls) towards "stable" repository via GitHub web site.

-Make sure Travis build is green ...
+Make sure Travis build is green and people review your changes and everyone agree with your code.

-Review changes ...

-Click Merge button ...

-Congratulations, YOU ARE LIVE NOW!!!
+One of the core developers must click Merge button, and ...
+Congratulations, your changes are LIVE!

-Update your fork to stay in sync:
+Do not forget to update your fork right away to stay in sync and avoid merge conflicts later:

     git pull upstream master
     git push origin master